 The Pharmacist will provide support services to facility staff to improve the treatment, care and support and improve the continuum of care at the site level.
 The pharmacist will have the responsibility of identifying unique issues at individual site and developing and implementing a plan of action to correct the problems identified.
-Regular reports will be provided to the Treatment, Care and Support unit to advise on the progress made in addressing issues and improving the continuum of care.
+Regular reports will be provided to the Treatment, Care and Support unit to advice on the progress made in addressing issues and improving the continuum of care.

 In order to expand the service being provided by the private pharmacies and facilitate the development of more public-private sector partnerships, the pharmacist will assess the achievements of the current private pharmacy ARV distribution programme and make recommendations for appropriate pharmacies to be trained for inclusion in this programme.

 - To assess whether the private pharmacies continue to meet the guidelines set out

 - To assess the number of patients benefitting from this service and their satisfaction with the service provided.